https://greensmartgardening.com/wp-admin/admin.php

 This includes composting, which recycles organic waste into nutrient-rich soil amendments, and the use of cover crops to prevent erosion and add organic matter.

 Avoiding synthetic fertilizers and pesticides is also crucial, as these can harm useful soil microorganisms and disrupt the soil’s natural balance.
-In my experience, focusing on soil health has transformed my garden.

 Biodiversity and Native Plants